dmorigin/se_mod_alm/README.md

 Unter the special ini tag "system", you can configure some basics:

-* tag: Name which is used to search for arilocks (Default: "Airlock")
+* tag: Name which is used to search for airlocks (Default: "Airlock")
 * mode: The default mode which is used, if nothing else is set for a single airlock.
 (Default: Full)
   * Full: In this mode everything is automatic.
 Is default value.
   * Half: In this mode all other doors are locked and unlocked, but not automatically opened.